kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/Chapter01.md

     return i+1;
 }
 ```
-These two kinds of sorting can solve your problem, but which one is more efficent?
-How do you know without running the code to test it?
+These two kinds of sorting can solve your problem, but which one is more efficient?
+How do you know it without running the code to test it?
+In computer science, the concept Complexity is used to analyze the efficiency: time complexity and space complexity.
+Time complexity describes the amount of time it takes to run an algorithm.
+Space complexity measures how much memory an algorithms needs when running an algorithm.